yangyang0620/Explicit-Hecke-eigenform-product-identities-for-Hilbert-modular-forms/README.md

 # File Structure & Description
-The codebase is divided into four SageMath scripts, corresponding to different cases of the modular forms involved.
+The codebase consists of four SageMath scripts corresponding to different cases of the modular forms, plus an independent Magma code for dimension computation.

 1. The case of Eisenstein-Eisenstein of distinct weights
 Mathematical Basis: **Propositions 3.3 and 3.4**.